 If less than 50% of your workforce includes MA 1099-MISC contractors, you're not required to inform them of PFML benefits, though it's encouraged so those contractors are aware they may opt-in.

 Step 6: Make payroll withholdings based on contribution rates

 Oct.
 1, 2019 marked the beginning of the first quarter of payroll and wage withholdings.
 These withholdings, and in some cases employer payments, will be remitted to DFML 30 days following the conclusion of each calendar quarter.
 They began with the first payment made on or after Oct.
 1, 2019.
 Therefore, the withholdings could be for services rendered in September but paid for in October.

 Additional Resources for Step 6: Make payroll withholdings based on contribution rates

-Step 7: By Jan.
-31, 2020, complete quarterly filings and submit contributions through MassTaxConnect
+Step 7: Complete quarterly filings and submit contributions through MassTaxConnect

-You'll need to complete your quarterly report and submit contributions on your covered individuals for the previous calendar quarter (October - December) through MassTaxConnect.
+Every three months, you'll need to complete your quarterly report and submit contributions on your covered individuals for the previous calendar quarter through MassTaxConnect.